How Harry And Meghan’s Lemon Elderflower Wedding Cake Will Break Royal Wedding Tradition

 The baker described the flavor of the cake as a balance of sweet and tart, accented with an “ethereal” elderflower.

 An elderflower Swiss spring buttercream will literally be the icing on the cake.
 Harry and Meghan Markle’s cake won’t look anything like the cakes from royal weddings past.
-Besides the fact that it’s not a fruitcake, Ptak doesn’t decorate her cakes with royal icing or sugar paste and instead uses soft Swiss frosting and fresh flowers.
+Besides the fact that it’s not a fruitcake, Ptak doesn’t decorate her cakes with royal icing or sugar paste but instead uses soft Swiss frosting and fresh flowers.

 “It’s a buttercream that is very light and fluffy, kind of satiny,” Ptak said.
 “Super delicious.
 So the texture is really lovely and the flavor is quintessentially spring and British.”